16 Mar How to Protect Your Roof and Metal Panels From Critters

 Like we mentioned, critters can do significant damage to your home’s insulation.
 These pests can pick through loose shingles quickly and then eat away at insulation.
 If your insulation is poorly installed, then you’ll give these pests an even better chance to destroy your home.
 If your insulation hasn’t been updated in a while, then it’s a good idea to do it before spring hits.
 It’ll save your home from any further pest invasions.

-Regularly Check the Roof
+Regularly Check the Roofing panels

 Even after you’ve resealed shingles, trimmed back trees, and updated insulation, you’ll still need to regularly check on the roof.
 After big storms, check on the roof to see if any shingles were damaged or blown loose.
 Regularly check on gutters, vents, and the chimney—the places where animals can do some of the worst damage to the roof.
 The more consistent you are with checking the roof, the better chance you have of stopping pests.
+Regularly checking these spaces will help keep your utility bills low with an American Metal Roof.
+Check out this video for more information!

 If you need help repairing shingles or installing a new roof, turn to American Metal Roofs of Michigan.
 We’ve been installing metal roofs for 20 years, and our roofs are durable and energy efficient.
-We offer metal roofing for homes and business and agricultural metal roofing for barns.
+We offer metal roofing for homes and business and agricultural metal roofing panels for barns.
 They’ll withstand high winds and pesky pests.
 Reach out for a free price quote for your home today and see all that we can do for you!